Wang-Landau sampling: a criterion for halting the simulations: Abstract

 \section{Abstract}

 In this work we propose a criterion to finish the simulations of the Wang-Landau sampling.
-Instead of determining a final modification factor for all simulations and every lattice sizes, we investigate the behavior of the temperature of the peak of the specific heat during the simulations and finish them when this value varies bellow a given limit.
+Instead of determining a final modification factor for all simulations and every sample sizes, we investigate the behavior of the temperature of the peak of the specific heat during the simulations and finish them when this value varies bellow a given limit.
 As a result, different runs stop at different final modification factors.
+We show that in place of the temperature of the peak of the specific heat one can adopt alternatively the integrated heat transfer as a reference quantity.
 We apply this technique to the two-dimensional Ising model and a homopolymer.
 We verify that for the Ising model the mean order of the final modification factors are roughly the same for all lattice sizes, but for the homopolymer the order of the final modification factors increases with increasing polymer sizes.
+The results show that the simulations can be halted much earlier then it is conventional in Wang-Landau sampling, but manifold finite-size simulations are required in order to obtain accurate results.
+A brief application to the three-dimensional Ising model is also available.